Typecasting: Other examples

 Jonathan Frakes' sentiments about typecasting were echoed by Ben McKenzie, who became a star in the role of Ryan Atwood in The O.C. at age 24, after two years of seeking acting work in New York City and Los Angeles.
 Eleven years later, after starring in two more television series playing what The New York Times described as a "quiet, guarded leading man", McKenzie said that "if you are being stereotyped, that means you have something to stereotype.
 So they're casting you.
 That is an amazing thing.
 That is a gift.
 Worry about being pigeonholed in your 50s."

 Daniel Radcliffe was cast as Harry Potter at age eleven, playing the character over ten years in an eight-film franchise.
 Radcliffe was thus faced with two transitions: moving from child actor to adult star and moving from being typecast as Potter to playing other roles.
-His career following the Harry Potter franchise has included appearing on stage, as in Martin McDonagh's The Cripple of Inishmaan; in independent films such as Kill Your Darlings, in which he played Allen Ginsberg; and major studio films like Victor Frankenstein, in which he played the hunchback Igor, and romantic comedies like What If.
+His career following the Harry Potter franchise has included appearing on stage, as in Martin McDonagh's The Cripple of Inishmaan; in independent films such as Kill Your Darlings, in which he played Allen Ginsberg; and major studio films like Victor Frankenstein, in which he played the hunchback Igor, and romantic comedies like The F Word (released in some countries as What If?).

+Gary Sandy noted that being typecast as handsome characters such as Andy Travis on WKRP in Cincinnati strictly limited the amount of roles he was offered and the control he had over his choice of scripts; he left television after his role on that show, spending the rest of his career on stage.